 - Keep the bottle cap closed.

-- Attach the bottle tightly to the wall with help of the duct tape.
+- Attach the bottle tightly to the wall with help of duct tape.
 Make sure to leave no gaps whatsoever.

 After following these steps, you will have a faucet cover that costs absolutely nothing.

-Now let’s jump onto the next tutorial
+Now let’s jump to the next tutorial

 Styrofoam faucet cover